dibyaranajnsahoo1/videosdk-room-switch/README.md

 }
 ```

-⚠️ Never expose your VideoSDK secret in frontend.
+⚠️ Never expose your VideoSDK secret in the frontend.

 ---